MinecraftHopper/MinecraftHopper/_help/guides/getting-minecraft-launcher-log/index.md

 #### Step 1

-Start Minecraft and run it to the point where the crash/error occurs.
+Start the launcher and use it to the point where the error occurs.
 Then close Minecraft and keep it closed.
 ![Minecraft premature exit example](/static/images/help/guides/getting-minecraft-launcher-log/mojang-loading.png)

 #### Step 2